willianjusten/resume/Readme.md

 ##Work Experience

+**Frontend Engineer** - Globo.com - March 2015 - Present

+>I worked in high scalable applications for globoesporte.com, my main focus was in Front-end development, using Javascript, Sass, CSS, HTML, Performance, SEO.
+In most projects were developed using Python or Ruby, with version control using GIT.

-**Frontend Engineer** - Queremos! / WeDemand - August 2014 - Present
+**Frontend Engineer** - Queremos! / WeDemand - August 2014 - March 2015

 > Development of new features to the site, backstage administration and another stuff for the product.
 Help designers to create the best UX/UI, using Html5, CSS, JS, etc...